spacemit-com/docs/en/device/device_management.md

    make
    ```

+### Flash EEPROM

+If the EEPROM is empty, you can use the Titantools Key Programing tools to program it.

-### Using tlv_eeprom to Write Information
+### Using tlv_eeprom

-Writing information refers to writing `product_name` and other information into the EEPROM.
-Currently, the information in the EEPROM is encoded in TLV format, and the `tlv_eeprom` command in u-boot can be used to write information.
+The information in the EEPROM is encoded in TLV format, and you can use the `tlv_eeprom` command in u-boot.
+Below is an introduction on how to modify `Product Name`, `Base MAC Address`, and `MAC Address`.

 1. Connect the PC to the device's debug serial port.
 When the device starts, press the `s` key on the PC serial terminal until entering the u-boot shell.